chriscauley/intro_to_programming/DAY3.md

 ## Importing and Building Libraries

 If you had to keep everything in one file, programs would quickly unmanageable.
-As you see above this has become many pages worth of code, which becomes unmanageable and unreadable as it grows.
+As you see above this has become many pages worth of code.
 So instead we prefer to break up things into various files.
 All of the functions that we have created so far has been placed in a file called `utilities.py`.
 Download this to the same directory that python runs from (for windows this is `C:\Python`, on Mac and Linux you can just save it to your home folder).
 Then in the a separate file in the same directory (or in a prompt) you can import things three different ways.

 * Import an individual object with `from some_library import something`.